alison11liu/IOT_Plant_Monitor/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-My second milestone was mostly getting familiar with Blynk, being able to connect my Arduino board to Blynk, editing the dashboard etc. A big step I took for my project was actually trying it out.
-I put my soil moisture sensor in a plant and had the temperature, humidity, soil moisture etc. data to be displayed on Blynk.
+My second milestone was mostly getting familiar with Blynk and using the Arduino IDE, as this is my first time using such programs.
+I started off by connecting my Arduino board to Blynk, then I started adding virtual pins into my Blynk dashboard.
+A big step I took for my project was actually trying it out.
+I inputted code into the Arduino IDE, then I put my soil moisture sensor in a plant and had the temperature, humidity, soil moisture etc. data to be displayed on Blynk.

 # First Milestone